ProjPossibility/Lunar-Tabs-Desktop/README.md

-# lunartabspro
+# Lunar Tabs Pro: Accessible Guitar Tab Reader (for Desktop)
 Desktop Version of Lunar Tabs: Accessible Guitar Tab Reader

 About
 The purpose of Lunar Tabs is to give a person who is blind the ability to more easily access electronic guitar tablature (tabs) by converting electronic tabs to a format that a screen reader can process.

 Latest Download
 LUNAR TABS: DESKTOP (VERSION 4) BETA.
-Download here.
+Download <a href="https://drive.google.com/file/d/0B4HG-Hu1gWQeMjlNZGlrSThsYWs/edit?usp=sharing">here</a>

 or download older (deprecated 2-3 years) versions that may be potentially more stable from "Downloads" section